 If you are already in love with the A/B testing idea, but you are worried about its development costs, I have good news for you.
 It’s extremely easy to implement it in your app with Firebase service and its A/B Testing and Firebase Remote Config features.
 The former allows you to define test scenario variants and control groups directly in the Firebase Developer Console.
 The latter allows sending the A/B test config directly to your application seamlessly and in real time.
 Firebase works as an A/B testing backend controller and decides which test variant each app user should receive.
 The Firebase Remote Config is extremely easy to integrate into Android and iOS applications.
 You don’t need to implement any sync logic inside the mobile application – your app configuration settings will be synced out of the box and the integration is quick and painless.

-All you need to do to benefit from A/B testing in your mobile application is to log and carefully analyze the events users belonging to each variant group are logging and make your development decisions test-driven.
+All you need to do to benefit from A/B testing in your mobile application is to log and carefully analyze the events users belonging to each variant group are logging and make your application development decisions test-driven.
 If you are using Firebase for test scenario configuration, the best way to track test results is with Google Analytics, which is integrated with Firebase Developer Console by default.
 Remember to always listen to your users.
 If you observe that the new feature does not deliver the expected results, just switch it off in the remote config for the whole user group.
 In contrast, if the new feature meets the interests of the variant group in a given testing time slot, you can release it for everyone with just one click.
 Experiment with your users’ preferences and filter variant groups by different factors (e.g. location, language, device, OS, and more)!

 A/B testing is a tool you should be using to keep users attracted to your mobile app.
 The test-driven approach can also help you make the right choices when developing your app.
 It will make sure you are moving in the right direction.
 A/B testing is extremely easy to implement in mobile apps with the use of external services like Firebase, which can work as a backend for your A/B tests.
 So why don’t you give A/B testing a try right away?
 You can learn more about Firebase A/B testing at the official docs.
 If you have any trouble or would like to learn more, get in touch with us.
 We will be happy to help!